 “The president released about 70 prisoners including 26 from Kachin state,” he said from the regional capital Myitkyina.

-Aung Min personally escorted well-known Kachin political prisoner Brang Shawng, who was sentenced to two years in prison last week under the Unlawful Association Act for his alleged role in the KIA, back to his home Tuesday from Myitkyina Prison.
+Aung Min personally escorted well-known Kachin political prisoner Brang Shawng, who was sentenced to two years in prison last week under the Unlawful Associations Act for his alleged role in the KIA, back to his home Tuesday from Myitkyina Prison.

 Tin Maung Oo, of the Former Political Prisoner Organization in Yangon, welcomed the move but urged a release of all dissidents still held in prison and voiced alarm over continuing arrests.